OAGi/Score/docs/user_guide/ScoreUserGuide.rst

 2. `Open detail page of a DT <#view-detail-of-a-dt-1>`__ in the Production state.

-3. Click the "Amend" button at the top-right corner of the page.
+3. Click the Amend button at the top-right corner of the page.
 The DT goes into the WIP state; and its revision number increases by 1.

 4. Only the following fields in the DT detail pane on the right may be